 Manufacturing costs are the costs incurred during the production of a product.
 These costs include the costs of direct material, direct labor, and manufacturing overhead.
 The costs are typically presented in the income statement as separate line items.
 An entity incurs these costs during the production process.

+Direct material is the materials used in the construction of a product.
+Direct labor is that portion of the labor cost of the production process that is assigned to a unit of production.
 Manufacturing overhead costs are applied to units of production based on a variety of possible allocation systems, such as by direct labor hours or machine hours incurred.
 Examples of the types of costs that can be included in manufacturing overhead include:

-- Salaries and wages for quality assurance, industrial engineering, materials handling, factory management, and equipment maintenance personnel
+Salaries and wages for quality assurance, industrial engineering, materials handling, factory management, and equipment maintenance personnel

-- Equipment repair parts and supplies
+Equipment repair parts and supplies

-- Depreciation on factory assets
+Depreciation on factory assets

 Factory-related insurance and property taxes